ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 }
 ```

 The helper looks `product-v1` up in the registry and keeps the request's operation name, variables, and extensions.
 It ignores any query text the client sends and never registers new documents.
 A missing, malformed, or empty ID comes back as `TRUSTED_DOCUMENT_ID_INVALID` in `extensions.code`, an unknown one as `TRUSTED_DOCUMENT_NOT_FOUND`.
 Registration is not authorization.
-For that, add an [operation policy](#authorizing-operations).
+For that, add an [authorization hook](#authorizing-operations).

 For a database or another lookup, use `PhaseHooks.resolution(resolve)`, where `resolve` has the type `GraphQLRequest => ZIO[R, Throwable, String]`.
 Attach it with `withPhaseHooks` or `@@`.
 The function replaces only query text and runs on every request before cache lookup, including cache hits.
 Pass `cacheable = false` to disable prepared-document and plan reuse.
 Validation still applies.
 Resolution runs for `executeRequest`, `executeStream`, and `explain(request)`, but not for `check(query)`.